XOXO: From Love and Anxiety in Real Time: Critical reception

 The album received positive critical reception with Augusta Battoclette of Alternative Press stating that "...the group only further prove that they hardly ever miss when it comes to their music." idobi's Sam Devotta claimed that the band had "once again delivered an album that perfectly sums up what it means to be human."
-Her review regards the album as a "product of huge changes in their personal lives (weddings, babies, moving out of state)" as well as a record that allowed them "to explore, to bring in new inspirations and try something different, while still delivering the pop rock-infused anthems they’re known for."
+Her review regards the album as a "product of huge changes in their personal lives (weddings, babies, moving out of state)" as well as a record that allowed them "to explore, to bring in new inspirations and try something different, while still delivering the pop rock-infused anthems they're known for."
+Jesper of Sputnikmusic praised the album's "clean production."
+He also stated, "While XOXO is a successful reminder that The Maine are still able to create some of the best pop punk in the current scene, it also showcases that they're struggling to assemble consistently excellent albums."

 Track listing

 Personnel

 Per the XOXO: From Love and Anxiety in Real Time liner notes.